Automate tasks: Reduce manual work and speed up approvals

 Try our workflow automation tools free for 14 days and see how easy it is to automate repetitive tasks.

-Task automation is the practice of using task automation software to automate repetitive tasks and complex workflows.
-By automating data entry, notifications, approvals, and more, businesses eliminate manual handling, boost process efficiency, and free human resources for strategic initiatives, in turn driving significant productivity improvement.
+Task automation uses software to handle repetitive tasks and multistep workflows.
+By automating data entry, notifications, and approvals, businesses eliminate manual work and free staff for higher-value activities.

 Key enabling technologies

-Modern automated workflow management relies on several complementary technologies, outlined below.
+Modern workflow automation relies on several complementary technologies.

 AI-driven automation